sodafoundation/SIM-TempIssues/README.md

 # SODA Infrastructure Manager
+## This project is under initiation.
+The initial prototo development / base code at https://github.com/katurii/dolphin/.
+This is in the process of migrating to https://github.com/sodafoundation.
+We expect this to complete by end of May 2020

 //FIXME : Need to fix the below report tabs after creating the CI or the project

 [![Go Report Card](https://goreportcard.com/badge/github.com/sodafoundation/sim?branch=master)](https://goreportcard.com/report/github.com/sodafoundation/sim)